 1. Figure out your target audience

 You’ve probably already done this, but if you haven’t, now’s the time: decide who you want to talk to.
 We always recommend putting together a donor profile – an imagined person who is the ideal recipient for your organization’s messaging.
 The more info you can put together about the people who donate to your nonprofit, the better you can tailor your message to appeal to them.
 That means not just basic demographic information (age, education, family), but also psychographic information (interests, opinions, preferences).
+If you’re already on social media, don’t overlook the value of the data you’ve already collected, especially if you’re using a CRM like HubSpot or some other social media management option to create pots.

 - How old is your audience?